-Is Bottled Or Purified Water Best For Our Cats?
+Is Bottled, Distilled, Chlorinated Or Filtered Water Best For Our Cats?

-We naturally think that by providing our cats with the purest water possible we are doing the very best possible thing in helping our cats to stay healthy.
+We naturally think that by providing our cats with the purest water available we are doing the very best possible thing in helping our cats to stay healthy.
 That is, healthful water = healthy cats.
 The premise is sound – if we can keep the water healthful the cats will benefit.
 However, there are a lot of caveats and some controversy over this matter.
 Here we’ll try to sort it out.

-Besides using chlorinated water, there is more that we can do to make our cats’ drinking experience healthful.
+Besides providing beneficial water, there is more that we can do to make our cats’ drinking experience healthful.
 The first of course, recommended by Veterinarians around the globe, is to use a cat fountain.
 But not a plastic fountain.

 Fountains Promote Hydration

 Another way to help improve the quality of cats’ drinking water is to use activated charcoal, offered in various filter mediums for most cat fountains.
 Activated charcoal, or carbon, can interact with and absorb a range of toxins, drugs, viruses, bacteria, fungus, and chemicals found in water and improve taste and remove odors.
 It does not remove minerals, salts or dissolved inorganic compounds.
-It is used in emergency rooms of both hospitals and veterinarian clinics for this purpose.
-Even ingested it has no negative side effects and can be very beneficial in removing toxins.
+It is used in emergency rooms of both hospitals and veterinarian clinics for the purpose of detoxifying.
+Even ingested it has no negative side effects and can be very beneficial in removing a wide range of toxins.

-Whether or not you need a carbon filter for your cat depends on your situation; the nature of your cat, his habits, how many cats you have and how often you change his water.
+Whether or not you need a carbon filter for your cat depends on your situation; the nature of your cat, his habits, how many cats you have, his water and how often you change it.
 Many households with a single, tidy cat don’t need carbon filters.
 Many others would benefit from using them.
 If your cat turns away from his fountain soon after cleaning and refilling, there is a good chance you need a carbon filter.
 Carbon also removes the unpleasant aroma and taste of chlorine.

 Foam Pre Filter

 And finally there are the antimicrobial copper components of ThirstyCat fountains.
-These are included in all of our bubble-up fountains and can be included in all of our tower type at no extra charge.
+These are included in all of our bubble-up fountains and can be included in most of our tower type at no extra charge.
 In addition, we make both a Serenity Flow and the Downflow (shown here) to fit any bubble-up fountain.
 These provide the benefits of copper and produce a satisfying stream.